przemekmas/TensorFlow-Record/README.md

 ### Training

 * In order to train your data which is now stored in your TFRecords.
 You will need to run the TrainCustomDataset.py script.
-* The training process will now being and you will be able to see the training accuracy.
+* The training process will now begin and you will be able to see the training accuracy.
 * Also, the graph will be saved in ckpt format.
 * You have successfully trained a custom dataset by the use of TensorFlow.